 The plug with the red dot is for your right ear piece (red for right) - and the blue goes to the left.
 Make sure the colored dot side of the plug turns upward.
 Then you should be set for the best possible sound experience - at least from a "cable point of view" :-)

 I wonder, if your Linum 2-Pin is compatible with recessed sockets?

 Our 2-Pin connector being one of the smallest in the market fits most recessed sockets.
 If you experience the connection is too tight, we have learned that others use a nail file and carefully file a bit on each side of the 2-Pin, and then it fits perfectly.
 Linum cables with 2-Pin have been phased out, it may be possible to find them second hand.

 I have a specific request for an individual solution, do you think you can help me out?

 If possible we would love to help you, yet we get so very many requests for individual solutions, that we mostly have to decline on this.
-Therefore, if your request is not in our standard programme, which you can see in our online shop, then we will most likely not be able to help you out.
+Therefore, if your request is not in our standard programme, then we will most likely not be able to help you out.
 Unless of course we talk large volumes.
 Nevertheless, you are always welcome to send us a request as we are interested in knowing what you are looking for.
 And perhaps we are working on just what you are looking for.